awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-deregistration.md

 **Note**
 You can deregister the external instance as an Systems Manager managed instance in the Systems Manager console\.
 For instructions, see [Deregistering managed instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managed-instances-advanced-deregister.html) in the *AWS Systems Manager User Guide*\.

-Adter you deregister the instance, clean up AWS resources on your on\-premises server or VM \.
+After you deregister the instance, clean up AWS resources on your on\-premises server or VM \.

 ------
 #### [ Linux operating system ]